 Section 1A(1) of the of the Company Director Disqualification Act 1986 enables a person to give an undertaking meaning that that he/she:

 - will not be a director of a company, act as a receiver of a company’s property or in any way, whether directly or indirectly, be concerned or take part in the promotion, formation or management of a company unless (in each case) he has permission of the court, and

 - will not act as an insolvency practitioner.

-Director disqualification undertakings are only available where director disqualification proceedings are proposed following the insolvency of a company (Section 6 of the Company Directors Disqualification Act 1986) or following an investigation of a company by the Secretary of State (Section 8 of the Company Directors Disqualification Act 1986).
-Director disqualification undertakings are more commonly entered into in the first situation.
+Disqualification undertakings are only available where director disqualification proceedings are proposed following the insolvency of a company (Section 6 of the Company Directors Disqualification Act 1986) or following an investigation of a company by the Secretary of State (Section 8 of the Company Directors Disqualification Act 1986).
+Disqualification undertakings are more commonly entered into in the first situation.

 Periods of director disqualification

 The maximum period which a person can be disqualified by way of disqualification undertaking is 15 years.
 The minimum period under Section 6 is 2 years (there is no minimum period under Section 8).